maths/moodle-qtype_stack/api/README.md

 - `questionDefinition`: The Moodle-XML-Export of a single STACK question.
 - `seed`: Seed to choose a question variant.
 Must be contained in the list of deployed variants.
 If
   no seed is provided, the first deployed variant is used.
+- `renderInputs`: Boolean.
+Response will include HTML renders of the inputs if true.

 The response is again a json document, with the following fields: